greghendershott/racket-mode/Reference.md

 To see a table of all key sequences use `M-x describe-input-method <RET> racket-unicode`.

-If you don’t like the highlighting of partially matching tokens you can turn it off by setting `input-method-highlight-flag` to nil via `M-x customize-variable`.
+If you don't like the highlighting of partially matching tokens you can turn it off by setting `input-method-highlight-flag` to nil via `M-x customize-variable`.